moleculerjs/site/source/docs/service.md

 title: Service
 ---
 The Service represents a microservice in the Moleculer.
 You can define actions and subscribe to events.
 To create a service you need to define a schema.
-The schema of service is similar as [the component of VueJS](https://vuejs.org/v2/guide/components.html#What-are-Components).
+The service schema is similar as [a component of VueJS](https://vuejs.org/v2/guide/components.html#What-are-Components).

 ## Schema
-The schema has some main fixed parts: `name`, `version`, `settings`, `actions`, `methods`, `events`.
+The schema has some main parts: `name`, `version`, `settings`, `actions`, `methods`, `events`, `created`, `started`, `stopped`.

-### Simple service schema to create two actions
+### Simple service schema to define two actions
 ```js
 {
     name: "math",